Arthur Turner (British Army officer)

-Brigadier Arthur Jervois Turner, (10 June 1878 – 8 September 1952) was an English cricketer, rugby union player and British Army officer.
+Brigadier-General Arthur Jervois Turner, (10 June 1878 – 8 September 1952) was British Army officer and an English cricketer and rugby union player.
 A right-handed batsman, right-arm underarm medium pace bowler and occasional wicket-keeper, he played first-class cricket for various teams between 1897 and 1914, predominately for Essex.
 He also played for the Egypt national cricket team.
 His other sporting interests included Rugby Union, and he played for Blackheath F.C. and Kent at that sport.

 Personal life

 Born in the United Provinces of Agra and Oudh in 1878, Arthur Turner was the son of a JT Turner, who played cricket for Hong Kong and died on the SS Bokhara on the way back from playing a match for Hong Kong against Shanghai.

 His younger brother Walter also played cricket for Essex, whilst another brother John played first-class cricket in India, as did his nephew Antony.

 He was educated at Bedford Modern School, gaining a place in the school's cricket team when aged 13.
 He played four seasons for the school, captaining them in 1895.

-He died in Sussex in 1952.
+Arthur married Maud Mary Lee Walton in 1912, his wife died 6 months later, he never remarried.
+He died in Sussex in 1952 and was buried alongside her and some of her family at St Andrew's Church, Church Ln, London NW9 8SX.